weaviate/weaviate-io/developers/weaviate/configuration/modules.md

     - Each operation will retry up to 10 times on timeouts, except on authentication/authorization errors.

 :::tip AWS permissions
 The Weaviate instance must have the necessary permissions to access the S3 bucket.
-For example, the provided credentials must be able to write to the bucket; and if `OFFLOAD_S3_BUCKET_AUTO_CREATE` is set to `true`, the user must have permission to create the bucket.
+For example, the provided AWS identity must be able to write to the bucket; and if `OFFLOAD_S3_BUCKET_AUTO_CREATE` is set to `true`, the identity must have permission to create the bucket.
 :::

 ## Custom modules